Improve your Customer Experience and Retain your Customers

 4. Measure your service quality and improve

 Businesses tend to reach vague conclusions about the quality of the customer service they are providing.
 Few however measure their efforts.
 Many consequently overestimate the service they provide.
-According to Bain Consulting, a top 5 global strategic consulting group, 80% of surveyed companies claim to give “superior customer service”.
+According to Bain Consulting, a top 5 global strategic consulting groups, 80% of surveyed companies claim to give “superior customer service”.
 Yet when customers were asked to rate the service from these same companies, only 8% agreed that it was “superior”.

 It is important to measure dimensions of service quality such as – for the security sector: